Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

 - At `case 0xe` we store R15 on the stack at offset_8, index=1.
 It also sets RBX to the value stored in offset_0, index=1, which is the most recent character read.

-- Next we clear the stack value at offset_0, index=2 and enter the inner loop.
+- Next, at `case 7`, we clear the stack value at offset_0, index=2 and enter the inner loop.

-- At the start of the inner loop, we check if offset_0, index=2 is equal to 0x18.
+- At the start of the inner loop, at `case 8`, we check if offset_0, index=2 is equal to 0x18.
 If so, we continue to `case 0xb`, otherwise we go to `case 9`.

 - Lets first follow the `case 9` path, as it is the simpler of the two.